The Importance of a Holistic Approach

 Tim Cook, CEO of Apple

-Decide on a vendor solution that includes:
+Decide on a vendor solution that considers:

-Establish Evaluation Goals
+Establish Clear Evaluation Goals

 Differentiating Capabilities